na-na-hi/renget/archive/smgenlorePh2P2.md

    ~~**BOOPI DOOBI DEEBI DOOBO BOOPI DOOBI DEEBI DOOBO BOOPI DOOBI DEEBI DOOBO BOOPI DOOBI DEEBI DOOBO {inhale} WAAAAAAAH PSHH WAAAH PSHH WAAAH PSHH WAAAH PSHH**~~

    *~~As an additional note, for the duration of the Stranger Things Pass, the Arena map got a remodel - from it's Underwater iteration, into one themed after Stranger Things.
 Key differences being there was a huge Mindflayer overlooking the Arena and the Portals were clogged up with roots (along with fairy lights draped across the map).
 Again, no gameplay differences, because it was a remodel of the default Arena mode.~~*
-   *~~After the pass ended, it returned to it's default S5 Greeks vs Romans; given Cthulhu was already dealt with at this point and the world had narratively been reset.~~*
+   *~~After the pass ended, it returned to it's default S5 Greeks vs Romans rather than the Underwater Arena map; given Cthulhu was already dealt with at this point, and the world had narratively been reset.~~*

 -> ![Stranger Arena](https://files.catbox.moe/qd52m7.jpg) <-